microsoft/vscode-spring-initializr/README.md

 - Customize configurations for a new project (language, Java version, group id, artifact id, boot version and dependencies)
 - Search for dependencies
 - Quickstart with last settings
-- Edit Spring Boot dependencies of an existing Spring Boot project
+- Edit Spring Boot dependencies of an existing Maven Spring Boot project

 ## Requirements
 - VS Code (version 1.19.0 or later)